- Red Hat Enterprise Linux 5

 - compat-sap-c++ (New as of RHEL 6.7 and newer): Provides additional runtime compatibility libraries required by the newer NetWeaver releases (Refer to (http://access.redhat.com/solutions/2670361) for more information).
 These libraries are installed independently of the standard runtime libraries provided by RHEL.

-- tuned-profiles-sap (only in RHEL6.5 and newer): provides the "sap-netweaver" profile (based on the "enterprise-storage" profile) to tune RHEL for running SAP NetWeaver based applications on physical hosts.
+- tuned-profiles-sap (only in RHEL6.5 and newer): provides the "sap-netweaver" profile (based on the "enterprise-storage" profile) to tune RHEL for running SAP NetWeaver based applications.

 - resource-agents-sap (only in RHEL6.5 and newer): provides Pacemaker cluster resource agents (SAPDatabase and SAPInstance) to set up high availability for SAP NetWeaver environments.
 See Deploying Highly Available SAP NetWeaver-based Servers Using Red Hat Enterprise Linux HA add-on with Pacemaker for guidelines on how to set up such an environment.